Skkkiiideeee/constructionsitesafetydetection/README.md

 ## 🚀 Overview

 This project leverages **YOLOv8** and **OpenCV** to detect construction safety gear in images and video streams.
 It is designed for **autonomous safety inspection** in robotics.
+Check the latest code on constructionsitesafetydetection version 3

 * **Accuracy:** 90%
 * **Inference Time Reduced:** 18% via fine-tuning and optimized preprocessing